activeadmin/activeadmin/docs/2-resource-customization.md

 plug-in in Rails 4 you are required to explicitly allow attributes for mass updating and thus prevent them from accidentally being exposed.

+## Disabling Actions on a Resource

+All default CRUD actions are enabled by default.
+These can be disabled for a given resource:

+    ActiveAdmin.register Post do
+      actions :all, except: [:update, :destroy]
+    end

 ## Rename the Resource

 By default, any references to the resource (menu, routes, buttons, etc) in the